telerik/blazor-docs/components/pivotgrid/overview.md

 ## Definitions

 The PivotGrid component and this documentation use terms *row*, *column*, and *measure*.
-Each of these terms signifes one field in the data source:
+Each of these terms signifies one field in the data source:

 * The *rows* and *columns* represent categories or date periods.
 * The *distinct* values of a *row* field display in *rows headers*.
 The number of rendered rows will match the number of distinct values of the *row* field.